liviucotfas/ase-web-and-cloud-applications-security/04 - MVCStore - Models, Repository, Database.md

                     new Product
                     {
                         Name = "Kayak",
-                        Description = "A boat for one person", Category = "Watersports",
                         Price = 275
                     },
                     new Product
                     {
                         Name = "Lifejacket",
-                        Description = "Protective and fashionable",
-                        Category = "Watersports",
                         Price = 48.95m
                     },
                     new Product
                     {
                         Name = "Soccer Ball",
-                        Description = "FIFA-approved size and weight",
-                        Category = "Soccer",
                         Price = 19.50m
                     }
                     );